 Faculty and Researchers Eric Heginbotham Co-Director, Security Studies Program Wargaming Lab Principal Research Scientist

-Affiliates and Visitors Fiona Cunningham Affiliate, Security Studies Program Assistant Professor of Political Science, University of Pennsylvania
+Affiliates and Visitors Fiona Cunningham Affiliate, Security Studies Program Assistant Professor, Political Science, University of Pennsylvania

 Affiliates and Visitors Kacie Miura Affiliate, Security Studies Program Assistant Professor, Political Science and International Relations, University of San Diego